QubesOS/qubes-doc/user/troubleshooting/app-menu-shortcut-troubleshooting.md

 Some times applications may not have included a `.desktop` file and may not be detected by `qvm-sync-appmenus`.
 Other times, you may want to make a web shortcut available from the Qubes start menu.

-You can manually create new entries in the "available applications" list of shortcuts for all app qubes based on a TemplateVM.
+You can manually create new entries in the "available applications" list of shortcuts for all app qubes based on a template.
 To do this:

-1. Open a terminal window to the TemplateVM.
+1. Open a terminal window to the template.
 2. Create a custom `.desktop` file in `/usr/share/applications` (you may need to first create the subdirectory).
    Look in `/usr/share/applications` for existing examples, or see the full [file specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html).
    It will be something like: